 - The product testing

 The best way is to organize, if it is possible, a free product test in a public spot.
-Let suppose that a Chinese customer tried your drink and is satisfied, he will be more tempted to buy it as he just participated in the test.
+Let’s suppose that a Chinese customer who tried your drink and is satisfied, will be more tempted to buy it as he just participated in the test.
 Also, the presence of other people in that place would push him to buy, as the “other people’s look” is very important in China.